Alex-BusNet/Reveles/README.md

 Now just open _Reveles.pro_ in QtCreator.

 ### Bringing it all Together
-1.Open _Reveles.pro_ in QtCreator and click on the "Projects" icon on the left.
+1. Open _Reveles.pro_ in QtCreator and click on the "Projects" icon on the left.

-2.Click on "Manage Kits"
+2. Click on "Manage Kits"

-3.Select "Qt Versions" from the tabs across the top of the window.
+3. Select "Qt Versions" from the tabs across the top of the window.

-4.Chances are, Qt did not find the version we just built.
+4. Chances are, Qt did not find the version we just built.
 So we will have to add it manually.
 Click on "Add" and then navigate to `~/raspi/qt5/bin/`.

-5.Click on _qmake_ and press "Open".
+5. Click on _qmake_ and press "Open".

-6.Next, go to the "Compilers" tab and click "Add" -> "GCC" -> "C++".
+6. Next, go to the "Compilers" tab and click "Add" -> "GCC" -> "C++".
 Name this compiler Something easy to find like "G++-ARM".

-7.Navigate to `~/raspi/tools/arm-bcm2708/gcc-linaro-arm-linux-gnueabihf-raspbian-x64/bin/`
+7. Navigate to `~/raspi/tools/arm-bcm2708/gcc-linaro-arm-linux-gnueabihf-raspbian-x64/bin/`

-8.Select _arm-linux-gnueabihf-g++_ and press "Open"
+8. Select _arm-linux-gnueabihf-g++_ and press "Open"

-9.Check the ABI says arm-linux-generic-elf-32bit.
+9. Check the ABI says arm-linux-generic-elf-32bit.
 If it says <custom> then click the drop down and select the correct ABI.

-10.Go to the "Debuggers" tab and add a new debugger.
+10. Go to the "Debuggers" tab and add a new debugger.
 Name this something like "RPi-Debugger".

-11.Go the same folder as the compiler.
+11. Go the same folder as the compiler.
 Select _arm-linux-gnueabihf-gdb_ and press "Open".

-12.Click on "Devices" from the options menu and add a new "Generic Linux Device"
+12. Click on "Devices" from the options menu and add a new "Generic Linux Device"

-13.Give the device a name and configure the IP, username, and password for the device.
+13. Give the device a name and configure the IP, username, and password for the device.
 >NOTE: The remote device will need SSH enabled on the RPi, and the user being used access the pi will need ownership of the target folder for deploying the application.

 14. Once the device is configured, Qt will test the connection.
 If the test fails, check your IP, username, password, as well as permissions on the RPi.
 >If you are using the user "pi" and are getting an "access denied" check that "pi" is not listed as "Do not allow" in the SSH config.
 >Access the SSH config with `sudo nano /etc/ssh/sshd_config`.

-15.Go back to "Build & Run" and select the "Kits" tab.
+15. Go back to "Build & Run" and select the "Kits" tab.
 Add a new kit and configure it like so:
 ```
 Name		 		= Raspberry Pi
 File system name 		= (leave blank)